 I learned photography on my own, as I grieved, and slowly grew from amateur to professional.
 Over the course of the past 4 years I’ve built a successful photography business from the ground up and I vowed that one day, when the stars aligned, I would create a photography experience exactly like the one I was looking for after our loss.

 And now that experience, Illuminate, is here.

-Illuminate, the paid experience, was retired in June 2013 and is now a completely FREE 4-week self-paced online photography class.
+Illuminate is a completely FREE 4-week self-paced online photography class.